Vehicle Registration Requirements

 Most permits are virtual, using the vehicle license plate as the parking credential.
 Under special circumstances, parking passes/permits will be issued.
 Parking passes/permits are the property of the University and the theft and/or unauthorized use of a parking permit is a criminal offense.
 Parking privileges are not transferrable.
 Registrants are responsible for notifying the University if their vehicle is sold or the registrant’s affiliation with the University is ended.
 A refund may be available; refunds are based on the written notification date.

 Daily permits are available for faculty, staff and students who do not wish to register for a parking permit because they do not normally drive to campus.
-The daily permit can be purchased online or at the Parking Services Office before parking on campus and will be valid for the same parking privileges as a regular parking permit for which the person is eligible.
+The daily permit can be purchased online before parking on campus and will be valid for the same parking privileges as a regular parking permit for which the person is eligible.

 Parking permits will not be issued to employees, non-university staff, non-university students, or visitors who have outstanding fines unless all fines are paid or a payment arrangement has been established.

-Motorcycle Definition-For the purposes of these regulations, the term “motorcycle” includes mopeds, motor scooters, and all other two- and three-wheeled motorized vehicles.
+Motorcycle Definition-For the purposes of these regulations, the term “motorcycle” includes mopeds, motor scooters, and all other two- and three-wheeled motorized vehicles that fit within a standard motorcycle parking space (4’ wide x 9’ long).
+Auto-cycles and two- or three-wheeled motorized vehicles that do not fit in a standard motorcycle space must follow the four-wheeled vehicle regulations.

 Who Can Register a Motorcycle-Faculty, staff and students may obtain a University parking permit to register a motorcycle.
 Such registration may be made in addition to having registered a four-wheeled vehicle for a parking permit.